Iris (Cirque du Soleil): Music

 Iris soundtrack was created by Danny Elfman.
 The music is created by pre-recorded music from a blend of 100 orchestral musicians (the largest in Cirque du Soleil's history) spread over both large and small ensembles, mixed with the show's eight live, in-house musicians.
 Below are the 17 track titles from the official soundtrack album, which was originally released in 2011.
-The italicized items are the acts associated with the adjacent tracks.